 How to Overcome Your Specific Fear of Driving

-Once you find out what exactly scares you while driving, sit next to an experienced driver among your family or friends, and observe how they do it.
+Once you find out what exactly scares you while driving, sit next to an experienced driver among your family or friends and observe how they do it.

 Absorb the situation.
-Sit back, relax, and think of something that makes you feel happy, relaxed, and peaceful.
+Sit back, relax, and think of something that makes you happy, relaxed, and peaceful.
 Close your eyes if need be.

 Draw from your memories and fill your mind with those feelings.
 Not so difficult when you are in the passenger seat with your eyes closed.

 Now once every minute, for two seconds each, open your eyes and imagine yourself in the driver’s seat driving the car.
 Continue this cycle for 15-20 minutes or until the feeling of fear dissociates with driving on the freeway.
-Open your eyes and continue to imagine yourself driving with those feelings still in your mind.
+Open your eyes and continue to imagine yourself going with those feelings still in your mind.